 This classic Chicago Italian Beef Sandwich is a unique, drippy, messy variation on the French Dip

-Yield: Makes about 10 sandwiches with about 1/4 pounds of meat each.
+Makes: Makes about 10 sandwiches with about 1/4 pounds of meat each.

-Cooking time: For a 3 pound roast allow about 2 hours to cook and another 3 hours to firm the meat for slicing in the refrigerator if you don't have a meat slicer.
+Takes: 20 minutes prep.
+For a 3 pound roast allow about 2 hours to cook and another 3 hours to firm the meat for slicing in the refrigerator if you don't have a meat slicer.
 You need 90 minutes to cook a 3 pound roast, or about 30 minutes per pound.
 Actual time depends on the thickness not the weight, but we use weight as a rule of thumb.
 But remember, you must monitor the progress with a thermometer, not a clock!
 This is a great Sunday dish because the smell of the roasting beef and herbs fills the house.
 After you cook it, you need another 30 minutes to chill it before slicing.
 You can cook this a day or two in advance and refrigerate the meat and juice and heat it up as needed and that's a good strategy.
 You can even freeze it.

 1 boneless beef roast (sirloin or round), about 3 pounds with most of the fat trimmed off